 A permit shall not be issued until the fees prescribed by the municipality have been paid.

 If work for which a permit is required by the code has been commenced without first obtaining a permit, a special investigation shall be made before a permit may be issued for the work.
 An investigation fee established by the municipality shall be collected whether or not a permit is issued and is in addition to the required permit fees, but it may not exceed the permit fee.
+The investigation fee must comply with requirements for fees in subpart 2.

 The municipality shall establish a permit and plan review fee refund policy.